 Tegan earned her Bachelors in Chemistry and French from the University of New Mexico.
 After graduating, she worked in analytical environmental chemistry for a few years before moving to New Orleans and joining Dr. Drury's lab.
 She was drawn to the lab through her interest in environmental health and development, and she discovered her passion for research working for BANGL.
-Tegan is currently working on infectious disease research with the Henry M Jackson Foundation for the Advancement of Military Medicine.
+Tegan is currently attending medical school at the University of New Mexico, class of 2024.

 Andrew Dismukes, M.S., Ph.D.

 Andrew completed an internship with Dr. Drury and the BANG Lab while earning his Ph.D. from Iowa State University in Human Development and Family Studies.
 Previously he received a bachelors degree from Auburn University in Biochemistry, and a Masters Degree from the University of New Orleans in Biological Psychology.
 Andrew is interested in the way that early environmental context and behavior interact with endocrine axes and the activity of hormones such as cortisol, testosterone, estrogen, DHEA, oxytocin, and vasopressin.
-His currently working as a postdoctoral fellow at Pennsylvania State University in the Gene Environment Interplay Across the LifeIn his free time, Andrew enjoys hiking, skiing, boating, biking, and generally anything else that allows him to spend time outdoors.
+His currently working as a postdoctoral fellow at Pennsylvania State University in the Gene Environment Interplay Across the Life.

 Kyle Esteves, B.S., M.P.H.

 Kyle managed the BANGLaboratory from 2014 – 2019 after receiving his Master of Public Health from Tulane in 2013.
-He is currently working on his Master of Business Administration at Tulane while operating as the section administrator in the Center for Clinical Neurosciences in the School of Medicine.
+He is currently working on his Master of Business Administration at Tulane while working as the Senior Section Administrator of the Clinical Neuroscience Research Center in the Center for Clinical Neurosciences in the School of Medicine.

 Megan Haney, B.S.